stashed/stash/docs/guides/backup.md

 ## Overview

-Following diagram show how Stash takes backup of a Kubernetes volume.
-Open the image in new tab to see enlarged image.
+The following diagram shows how Stash takes backup of a Kubernetes volume.
+Open the image in a new tab to see the enlarged image.

 <p align="center">
   <img alt="Stash Backup Flow" src="/docs/images/stash-backup.svg">
 </p>

-We can represent the backup flow in terms of following steps:
+The backup process consists of the following steps:

-1. At first, user creates a `Secret`.
+1. At first, a user creates a `Secret`.
 This secret holds the credentials to access the backend where backed up data will be stored.
 It also holds a password (`RESTIC_PASSWORD`) that will be used to encrypt the backed up data.
-2. Then, user creates a `Restic` crd which specifies the targeted workload for backup.
-It also specify the backend information where the backed up data will be stored.
+2. Then, the user creates a `Restic` crd which specifies the targeted workload for backup.
+It also specifies the backend information where the backed up data will be stored.
 3. Stash operator watches for `Restic` crd.
-Once, it found a `Restic` crd, it identify the targeted workloads that match `Restic`'s selector.
+Once, it found a `Restic` crd, it identifies the targeted workloads that match `Restic`'s selector.
-4. Then, Stash operator inject a sidecar container named `stash` and mount the target volume in it.
+4. Then, Stash operator injects a sidecar container named `stash` and mounts the target volume into it.
 5. Finally, `stash` sidecar container takes periodic backup of the volume to specified backend.
 It also creates a `Repository` crd in first backup which represents the original repository in the backend in Kubernetes native way.

 ## Backup

-In order to take backup, we need some sample data.
-Stash has some sample data in [stash-data](https://github.com/appscode/stash-data) repository.
-As [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume has been deprecated, we will not use this repository as volume directly.
-Instead, we will create a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) from these data and use that ConfigMap as data source.
+In order to take back up, we need some sample data.
+Stash has some sample data in [appscode/stash-data](https://github.com/appscode/stash-data) repository.
+As [gitRepo](https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo) volume has been deprecated, we are not going to use this repository volume directly.
+Instead, we are going to create a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) from these data and use that ConfigMap as the data source.

 Let's create a ConfigMap from these sample data,